brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 ...
 ```

 > Note: I only had two resources being migrated.
-You might have more.
+You might have more...

 According to the plan, all the infrastructure relative to the migrated resource definitions is being destroyed and recreated.
 Uh-oh.
 What's wrong?
 We can start to answer our question by running the following command: